mrolims/pynamicalsys/docs/source/dds_rte.rst

 The recurrence matrices for the three trajectories exhibit different patterns, reflecting the underlying dynamics of the system.
 The first trajectory shows a complex structure, while the second exhibits a more regular pattern.
 The third trajectory shows a mix of both regular and chaotic behavior.

-To calculate the recurrence time entropy from the trajectory data, we use the :py:meth:`recurrence_time_entropy <pycandy.core.time_series_metrics.TimeSeriesMetrics.recurrence_time_entropy>` method from the :py:class:`TimeSeriesMetrics <pycandy.core.time_series_metrics.TimeSeriesMetrics>` class
+To calculate the recurrence time entropy from the trajectory data, we use the :py:meth:`recurrence_time_entropy <pynamicalsys.core.time_series_metrics.TimeSeriesMetrics.recurrence_time_entropy>` method from the :py:class:`TimeSeriesMetrics <pynamicalsys.core.time_series_metrics.TimeSeriesMetrics>` class

 .. code-block:: python